koalaman/shellcheck/README.md

 #### On the web
 Paste a shell script on http://www.shellcheck.net for instant feedback.

-[ShellCheck.net](http://www.shellcheck.net) is always synchronized to the latest git commit, and is the simplest way to give ShellCheck a go.
+[ShellCheck.net](http://www.shellcheck.net) is always synchronized to the latest git commit, and is the easiest way to give ShellCheck a go.
 Tell your friends!

 #### From your terminal